 - Roll out half of the chilled dough onto a floured surface until an 1/8- to 1/4-inch thick.
 Keep the rest of the dough in the refrigerator until you're ready for it.
 Use cookie cutters to cut out shapes and transfer them onto a baking sheet lined with parchment paper or a silicone baking mat.
 Don't put more than 12 cookies on a pan.

 - Re-roll the scraps until you've used up the dough and then roll out the remaining chilled dough.

 - Chill each sheet of cookies for at least 30 minutes before baking.
 Preheat the oven to 375°F (190°C).
 I don't even preheat the oven until the cookies have been in the fridge for 30 minutes.
 Bake the cookies (one pan at a time) for no more than 6-7 minutes.
 Don't worry if they still look a little soft when you take them out of the oven.
 (But you don't want them to look wet and doughy.)
 Thicker, larger cookies will need 7 minutes, and smaller cookies will only need 6.

 - Leave the cookies on the baking sheet for 5 minutes before transferring them to a wire cooling rack.

 Decorating the Cookies

 - Make the frosting while the cookies are cooling.
 (I actually recommend freezing the cookies before decorating them.)
 Cream the butter, cream cheese and Crisco until smooth.
 Add in 1/2 of the powdered sugar.
 Mix on low speed until incorporated and then beat on high speed until creamy.
-Add in the rest of the powdered sugar and the vanilla extract.
+Add in the rest of the powdered sugar.
 Mix on low speed until incorporated, and then beat on high speed until creamy and fluffy.